gonzogomez/go/README.md

 ```

 Statistics
-Provides basic information about the password hashes seen so far such as total number of hashes and the average time to encode those hashes.
+Provides basic information about the password hashes seen so far such as total number of hashes and the average time to encode those hashes in microseconds.

 Example:
 ```